giellalt/lang-lav/docs/index-header.md

 This page documents the work on the [Latvian language model](http://github.com/giellalt/lang-lav).

+The base contains 180000 stems, and it is in use in latvian-livonian e-dictionaries.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)